lgtateos/gis540/supMaterials/ExamReview.md

+4. Describe exactly what will be returned by this expression:  arcpy.ListRasters("forest*","TIF")

+5. Write a FOR-loop and the equivalent WHILE loop that print:
+   -5
+   2
+   9
+   16
+   23
+   30
+   37
+   44

+6. Write a pseudocode that sets the restaurant rating based on the score given by the user.
+If the score is more than 95, the restaurant is excellent.
+If the score is less than 30, the restaurant is poor.
+Otherwise, if the score is 95 or less and 30 or higher, the restaurant is acceptable.
+If the user does not provide an argument, tell them they need to provide this information.

+7. Given the Summary Statistics tool signature, **Statistics_analysis (in_table, out_table, {statistics_fields}, {case_field})**, tell which toolbox the tool is in, list the required parameters, and list the optional parameters.

+8. Write a script that takes one argument, the full path file name of a GIS dataset.
+Then, if the data type of the input is ShapeFile or FeatureClass, it should print *point*, *line*, or *polygon* depending on the shapeType of the input.
+If the input data is a not a ShapeFile or FeatureClass, the code should print *I'm don't have a feature type*.

+9. Write a script that takes one argument, the full path file name of a GIS dataset that will be summarized by calling the Summary Statistics tool.
+Place the output in a subdirectory of the directory where the input dataset resides.
+Name the output directory  *myOutput*.
+For example, if the user passes in C:/foo/mydata.txt, the output will be placed inside of C:/foo/output.
+Use the **os.path.dirname** method to get the inputs location.
+Use the **os.path.exists** method to check if the output directory already exists.
+If not, use the **os.mkdir** method to create it.

-4. Convert all the Polygon files in a workspace whose names contain 'oak' to point.
+10. Use the FeatureToPoint tool to convert all the Polygon files in a workspace whose names contain 'oak' to point.
 The script takes 2 arguments, an input directory and an output directory.
-The tool syntax is **FeatureToPoint_management(in_features, out_feature_class, {point_location})**
+The tool signature is **FeatureToPoint_management(in_features, out_feature_class, {point_location})**

+11. List all the point feature classes in C:/gispy/data/ch10/tester.gdb whose names start with 's'.

+    Call arcpy.CreateFileGDB_management('C:/gipsy/scratch/', 'out.gdb') to create a new gdb.

+    Write copies the point feature classes whose names start with 's' from C:/gispy/data/ch10/tester.gdb and copies them to C:/gispy/scratch/out.gdb.
+The destination needs to have a slash between the. destination = destWorkspace + '/' + fc

-5. Create a list of all of the files in a directory whose names end in prj or shx and are smaller than 2000 bytes.
+12. Create a list of all of the files in a directory whose names end in prj or shx and are smaller than 2000 bytes.
 Use **os.listdir** to get a list of all the files.
-Given the full path of a file, **os.path.getsize** returns the size in bytes.
+Given the *full path* of a file, **os.path.getsize** returns the size in bytes.